 Having a Greater Boston apartment that is vacant can cause a tremendous amount of stress, to say the least.
-Filling those vacancies is essential for any successful real estate rental portfolio or business.
-However, finding some tactics that will make a real impact can be a bit difficult.
+Quickly filling those vacancies is essential for any successful real estate rental portfolio or business.
+Finding some tactics that will make a real impact can often be unsettling; especially in a tight labor market with rising inflation.
 Nobody ever said the real estate game is easy.
 If it was, everyone would be investing in Boston apartments for rent.

-1: Consider a Price Reduction
+3: Consider a Price Reduction

 A price reduction is often the quickest way to get your apartment rented- ask any experienced leasing agent.
 Many property owners view it as a bad business decision.
 However, you may need to do whatever it takes to get your Boston apartment for rent leased by 9/1.
 A significant price reduction will absolutely attract potential tenants.
 This holds particularly true for renters who are waiting for the last-minute hoping to get a great deal.
 This is the time to do a risk assessment and determine if you should cut your losses for a good, paying tenant.

-3: Consider Selling
+5: Consider Selling

-4: Check Out the Boston Pads Property Owner Portal
+6: Check Out the Boston Pads Property Owner Portal

-5: Call Our Landlord Hotline ASAP
+7: Call Our Landlord Hotline ASAP

-If you’re Boston apartment for rent simply hasn’t leased for the 9/1 timeframe, don’t panic.
+If your Boston apartment for rent simply hasn’t leased for the 9/1 timeframe, don’t panic.
 All you need to do is call our Landlord Hotline at 617-208-2197.
 Each and every one of the licensed professionals at the Landlord Listings Desk are fully equipped to help you.
 They will provide you with the best advice possible for getting your apartment rented without delay.
 That’s why so many landlords turn to Boston Pads.